Vegas rallies from 3 goals down, stuns St. Louis in OT

 Vegas, which went 10 1/2 minutes without a shot on goal early in the second period, got back into the game with two goals in the span of 2:22.
 Reaves got the first when he jammed in a loose puck in front of the net for his fifth goal.
 Stastny followed with his 11th, driving in a cross-crease pass from William Carrier into the left side of the net.
 The Golden Knights then tied it, 3-3, at the 3:02 mark of the third period on Roy's second goal of the season, tapping in a rebound of a Hague shot.
 Vegas then took its first lead after Stephenson intercepted Vince Dunn's clearing pass and fed Smith in the slot where he fired it past Allen for his 16th goal.

-Perron tied it with a power-play goal with 7:10 left in regulation, blasting a slap shot from the top of the right circle than rang in off the far post for his 17th goal. --Field Level Media
+Perron tied it with a power-play goal with 7:10 left in regulation, blasting a slap shot from the top of the right circle that rang in off the far post for his 17th goal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)